greenboxal/doggohub/doc/university/training/end-user/README.md

 ---

-### GitLab
+### DoggoHub

-- GitLab is an application to code, test and deploy.
+- DoggoHub is an application to code, test and deploy.
 - Provides repository management with access controls, code reviews, issue tracking, Merge Requests, and other features.
-- The hosted version of GitLab is gitlab.com
+- The hosted version of DoggoHub is doggohub.com

 ---

 ### New Project

-- Sign in into your gitlab.com account
+- Sign in into your doggohub.com account
 - Create a project
-- Choose to import from 'Any Repo by URL' and use https://gitlab.com/gitlab-org/training-examples.git
+- Choose to import from 'Any Repo by URL' and use https://doggohub.com/doggohub-org/training-examples.git
 - On your machine clone the `training-examples` project

 ---

-### Git and GitLab basics
+### Git and DoggoHub basics

 1. Edit `edit_this_file.rb` in `training-examples`
 2. See it listed as a changed file (working area)